print page

 Applied Learning (except for Applied Learning Chinese (for non-Chinese speaking students))

-All along, student admission in tertiary institutions has followed the principle of institutional autonomy.
-For further studies in undergraduate programmes – Tertiary institutions value the learning experiences that students acquire in ApL.
+Student admission in post-secondary institutions has followed the principle of institutional autonomy.
+For further studies in undergraduate programmes – Institutions value the learning experiences that students acquire in ApL.
 ApL subjects are recognised as elective subjects, or considered for award of extra bonus or additional information, varying by individual institutions, faculties or programmes.

 Recognition of Applied Learning by University Grants Committee (UGC)-funded Universities Undergraduate Programmes